Written by: Kim Lockhart, Copyright.

-4. Resize and deprime the Case.
+Step 4 / Resize and deprime the case:

 Gently but firmly lower the press handle all the way to the bottom and run the case all the way into the sizer die.
 This will resize the case to the proper dimension and push the fired primer out of the case.
 Then, raise the press handle.